canonical/tf-lite-examples-snap/README.md

 # TensorFlow Lite Examples Snap

 This is a snapped version of the TensorFlow Lite examples for the Raspberry Pi which are available at [https://www.tensorflow.org/lite/examples](https://www.tensorflow.org/lite/examples).

-This snap should work on a Raspberry Pi running Ubuntu Desktop or Ubuntu Frame, but will also work on an AMD64 device running Ubuntu Desktop.
+This snap should work on a Raspberry Pi 5 or an AMD64 device running Ubuntu Desktop.

 ## Build the snap